Texas Property Tax Exemptions and Reductions

 The disabled veteran must be a Texas resident and must choose one property to receive the exemption for all property tax purposes.

 Texas does exempt leased vehicles that are not held for the primary purpose of income production by the lessee.
 These vehicles include passenger cars or trucks with a shipping weight of not more than 9,000 pounds and leased for personal use.
-Personal use would mean using the vehicle for more than 50 percent of its use (based on mileage) for activities that do not involve the production of income.
-The exemption applies only to vehicles subject to a lease entered on or after Jan.
-2, 2001.
-Any leased vehicles contracted before Jan.
-2, 2001, would continue to be taxed.
-In addition, cities that passed an ordinance before Jan.
-1, 2002, could opt to tax personal leased vehicles.
-The law was effective on Jan.
-1, 2002.
+Personal use would mean using the vehicle for more than 50% of its use (based on mileage) for activities that do not involve the production of income.
+The exemption applies only to vehicles subject to a lease entered on or after January 2, 2001.
+Any leased vehicles contracted before January 1, 2001, would continue to be taxed.
+In addition, cities that passed an ordinance before January 1, 2002, could opt to tax personally leased vehicles.
+The law was effective on January 1, 2002.

 To receive the exemption, the leasing company must file a Lessor’s Application for Personal Use Lease Automobile Exemptions application with the county appraisal district where the property is located before April 30 of each year.
 The exemption application should contain all vehicles that are used primarily for personal use.
-If the leasing company does not file the application timely, the vehicle is not exempt for that year.
+If the leasing company does not file the application in a timely manner, then the vehicle is not exempt for that year.